...

 Encourage questions

 Questions are a great way to get students talking.
 Encourage your students to ask questions throughout the lesson, and take the time to answer them thoughtfully.
 This will help create an environment where it’s okay to speak up and ask for clarification, which is essential for effective communication.
 Sometimes, you may instruct your students to first, very quickly (1 min) tell their partner what question would they like to ask the teacher regarding a certain issue.
-This gives your students the opportunity to formulate the question and get feedback from their partners.
+This allows your students to formulate the question and get feedback from their partners.
 This boosts confidence and may lead to more questions from your students and better classroom interaction.

 Check for understanding

 When you’re finished talking, take a few seconds to check for understanding before moving on.
-This will help ensure that students are actually absorbing what you’ve just said and can help you correct any misconceptions that students may have.
+This will help ensure that students are absorbing what you’ve just said and can help you correct any misconceptions that students may have.
 Ask one or a few students to tell you what you just explained (i.e. a language item, instructions for the next task,…).

 Give your students space to talk